Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 **Switching** branch:   `git checkout branch-name`

-To see a **list** of all your branches:   git branch
+To see a **list** of all your branches:   `git branch`

-**Deleting** a branch: make sure you're not on the branch you want to delete otherwise it will not work.
-Use `git branch -d branch-name`
+**Deleting** a branch: make sure you're not on the branch you want to delete otherwise it will not work: `git branch -d branch-name`

 Delete a **remote** branch:   `git push origin --delete branch-name`
 Delete a **local** branch:   `git branch -d branch-name`
 This pulls your branch from origin if you do not have it locally:   `git checkout -b branch-name origin/branch-name`

-Safely **merging** a branch: Go onto the branch you want merge into, for example `develop`, then merge in your chosen branch, for example `new-feature-amend`:
+Safely **merging** a branch: go onto the branch you want merge into, then merge in your chosen branch:
 `git merge branch-name --no-commit --no-ff`
 (the --no-commit does not automatically commit the branch after merging and --no-ff does not fast forward the branch you're merging into)